ww9/mysql2sqlite/README.md

 ## Why?

-I needed to convert an MySQL SQL file to SQLite and couldn't find an online solution.
+I needed to convert a MySQL SQL file to SQLite and couldn't find an online solution.
 So I wrote one.

 ## Problem converting SQL file?